devnull-cz/c-prog-lang/modules/for-loop.md

 }
 ```

-Using the `for` loop is very often easier and more readable.
+Using the `for` loop is often easier and more readable than a while loop.

 Example:
 ```C